-Training on 17 June will aim to give all Committee Members the opportunity to recap or learn the aspects of the Act relating to Licensing Panel Hearings.
+Training on the 7 July will aim to give all Committee Members the opportunity to recap or learn aspects of the Act relating to Licensing Panel Hearings.
 It will enable Members to raise questions and Officers to provide guidance and assistance on key points and procedures in a training environment.